Moravian Church: Missions

 Along with the Royal Danish Mission College, the Moravian missionaries were the first large-scale Protestant missionary movement.
 They sent out the first missionaries when there were only 300 inhabitants in Herrnhut.
-Within 30 years, the church sent hundreds of Christian missionaries to many parts of the world, including the Caribbean, North and South America (see Christian Munsee), the Arctic, Africa, and the Far East.
-They were the first to send lay people (rather than clergy) as missionaries, the first Protestant denomination to minister to slaves, and the first Protestant presence in many countries.
+Within 30 years, the church sent hundreds of Christian missionaries to many parts of the world, including the Caribbean, North and South America, the Arctic, Africa, and the Far East.
+They were the first to send lay people as missionaries, the first Protestant denomination to minister to slaves, though some communities also owned slaves, and the first Protestant presence in many countries.

 Owing to Zinzendorf's personal contacts with their royalty, the first Moravian missions were directed to the Dano-Norwegian Empire.
-While attending the coronation of Christian VI of Denmark-Norway, Zinzendorf was profoundly struck by two Inuit converts of Hans Egede's mission in Greenland and also by an African from the West Indies.
-The first Moravian mission was established on the Caribbean island of St Thomas in 1732 by a potter named Johann Leonhard Dober and a carpenter named David Nitschmann, who later became the first bishop of the Renewed Unity in 1735.
+While attending the coronation of Christian VI of Denmark-Norway in 1730, Zinzendorf was profoundly struck by two Inuit converts of Hans Egede's mission in Greenland and also by an African from the West Indies.
+The first Moravian mission was established on the Caribbean island of Saint Thomas in 1732 by a potter named Johann Leonhard Dober and a carpenter named David Nitschmann, who later became the first bishop of the Renewed Unity in 1735.
 Matthaeus Stach and two others founded the first Moravian mission in Greenland in 1733 at Neu-Herrnhut on Baal's River, which became the nucleus of the modern capital Nuuk.

-Moravians also founded missions with the Mohican, an Algonquian-speaking tribe in the colony of New York in the Thirteen Colonies.
+Moravians also founded missions with the Mohicans, an Algonquian-speaking tribe in the colony of New York in the Thirteen Colonies.
 In one instance, they founded a mission in 1740 at the Mohican village of Shekomeko in present-day Dutchess County, New York.
 The converted Mohican people formed the first native Christian congregation in the present-day United States of America.
 Because of local hostility from New Yorkers to the Mohicans, the Moravian support of the Mohicans led to rumors of them being secret Jesuits, trying to ally the Mohicans with France in the ongoing French and Indian Wars.

-Although supporters defended their work, at the end of 1744, the colonial government based at Poughkeepsie expelled the Moravians from New York.
+Although supporters defended their work, at the end of 1744, the colonial government based in Poughkeepsie, New York, expelled the Moravians from the Province of New York.

 In 1741, David Nitschmann and Count Zinzendorf led a small community to found a mission in the colony of Pennsylvania.
 The mission was established on Christmas Eve, and was named Bethlehem, after the Biblical town in Judea.
 There, they ministered to the Algonquian-speaking Lenape.
-Bethlehem, Pennsylvania is today the seventh-largest city in Pennsylvania, having developed as a major industrial city in the 19th and 20th centuries.
-In 1772, the first European-Native American settlement of what later became Punxsutawney, Pennsylvania occurred when Reverend John Ettwein, a Moravian missionary, arrived there with a band of 241 Christianized Lenape.
+Bethlehem, Pennsylvania, is today the seventh-largest city in Pennsylvania, having developed as a major industrial city in the 19th and 20th centuries.
+In 1772, the first European-Native American settlement of what later became Punxsutawney, Pennsylvania, occurred when Reverend John Ettwein, a Moravian missionary, arrived there with a band of 241 Christianized Lenape.